Some Insights and Ways to Develop Effective Teams

 Ultimately, you need to pick a format that best addresses the needs of your team.

-Regardless of the format, a team building event should include a variety of elements to keep the experience fresh and engaging, and to appeal to different learning and participation styles.
+Regardless of the format, an event should include a variety of elements to keep the experience fresh and engaging, and to appeal to different learning and participation styles.

 2. Know your audience.